The Baum--Connes conjecture localised at the unit element of a discrete group: Exactness and monster-based counterexamples

 is exact. \end{lemma} Once lemma \ref{lemma:exactness} is proved, we shall apply it to $D=C_0(Y)$ and to the exact sequence $I\otimes N\to A\otimes N\to (A/I)\otimes N$.
 The exactness of

 will follow.
 Finally, taking the limit over $N$ of the groups in the exact sequence above, we will prove Lemma \ref{lem2}.
-We are hence left with the \begin{proof}{\emph{Lemma} \ref{lemma:exactness}:} We follow \cite[\S 3]{Sk}.
-If $B$ and $J$ are separable, the statement is proved in \cite[Prop.
+We are hence left with the \begin{proof}{\emph{Lemma} \ref{lemma:exactness}: } If $B$ and $J$ are separable, the statement is proved in \cite[Prop.
 2.3]{EM}.
 Let us discuss the generalisation to the non-separable case, for which we follow closely \cite[proof of Prop.
 3.1]{Sk}.
 More precisely we assume that \eqref{claim} is middle exact in the separable case and we show that it is middle exact in full generality.
-Let $(\mathcal E, F)\in \mathbb E^\Gamma(D, B)$ such that $q_*(\mathcal E, F)=0\in KK^\Gamma(D, B/J)$.